The-Scripters-Guild/Warzone/docs/npc/ai-variants-default.md

   - Heroic: 1025
   - Legendary: 1250
 - Species: ?
+- Vehicle operation
+  - Driver: -
+  - Passenger: -
+  - Gunner: -
 - Notes: Shoots blue orbs that charge up mid-air and track to the nearest enemy.
 Impacts of the shots leave a lingering damage effect.
 The AI teleports around when engaging an enemy.
+Has 4 stages of damaging shield, then health; when health is damaged enough, they teleport to the position of their AI Spawner.

 ## Acknowledgements